prossm/zip-to-county/README.md

 Install with: `pip install redivis`

 ### "Browser opened for authentication"
 This is expected on first use.
-Log in to your Redivis account and the script will continue.
+The script will automatically open your browser to authenticate with Redivis.
+Create a free account at https://stanford.redivis.com/datasets/b36a-8fmm08tgf?createAccount if you haven't already, then log in.
+Once authenticated, the script will continue automatically and cache your credentials for future runs.

 ### "Still missing X ZIPs"
 Some ZIPs are special-purpose and may not have standard county assignments.
 These will show as "N/A" in the output.